ox/ox.github.io/_posts/2019-07-19-curvy-tiling.md

 After staring at the work for a few minutes I started to notice that all of the centers of the swirls were evenly spaced; tiled.
 There were also no straight segments.
 Each curve tile either turned left or right in it's space between four centers.
 I was thinking maybe there was some kind of random walker that started somewhere and just walked randomly left or right relative to the previous block's center.
 This still seemed fairly involved and I couldn't tell how the next randomly placed walker start point would fit with the existing path.

-I started looking at each tile and noticed there were only four different kinds of tiles.
+I started looking at each tile and realized that four different kinds of tiles were used repeatedly across the image.
 Each tile had a dominant curve that followed one corner of the tile, while a weaker curve underneath it followed the opposite corner.

 <div class="image-group--row">
   <img src="/assets/images/curvy-tiling/top-left.png">